microsoft/vscode-npm-scripts/README.md

 ![command palette](images/cmds.png)

-- Run npm install, also available in the context menu of the explorer when the `package.json` file is right-clicked
+- Run npm install, also available in the context menu of the explorer when the `package.json` file
 - Run a script (`npm run-script`) defined in the `package.json` by picking a script defined in the `scripts` section of the `package.json`.
 - Rerun the last npm script you have executed using this extension.